 Personal profile

-Mohammad joined RHUL in 2019.
-He is the author of The Legitimacy of Use of Force in Public and Islamic International Law (Palgrave Macmillan, 2021).
+Mohammad is the author of The Legitimacy of Use of Force in Public and Islamic International Law (Palgrave Macmillan, 2021).
 Previously he worked as a Lecturer in Law at the University Of Suffolk where he was module convenor for Research Methods in Law, Land Law, Equity and Trusts, Dispute Resolution, Legal Ethics, and Public International Law (optional) modules.
-For his contribution to the development and delivery of research-informed teaching, Mohammad was awarded ‘Lecturer of the year’ award in the academic year 2018-19.
+For his contribution to the development and delivery of research-informed teaching, Mohammad was awarded the ‘Lecturer of the Year’.
 Mohammad also worked as an Associate Lecturer in Law at Northumbria Law School where he taught Jurisprudence, Civil Dispute Resolution, Advanced Property Law and Practice, and LLM Legal Research modules.

 Research interests